noir-lang/noir/docs/docs/noir/concepts/comptime.md

 For example, using globals to generate unique ids should be fine but relying on certain ids always being produced (especially after edits to the program) should be avoided.
 - Although most ordering of globals is unspecified, two are:
   - Dependencies of a crate will always be evaluated before the dependent crate.
-  - `comptime` items are evaluated before runtime items, however `comptime` functions can call runtime functions in which case the runtime functions will be executed at compile-time.
+  - Any annotations on a function will be run before the function itself is resolved.
+This is to allow the annotation to modify the function if necessary.
+Note that if the function itself was called at compile-time previously, it will already be resolved and cannot be modified.
+To prevent accidentally calling functions you wish to modify at compile-time, it may be helpful to sort your `comptime` annotation functions into a different crate along with any dependencies they require.

 ## Lowering

 When a `comptime` value is used in runtime code it must be lowered into a runtime value.
-This often means replacing the expression with the literal that it evaluated to.
+This means replacing the expression with the literal that it evaluated to.
 For example, the code:

 ```rs=
 struct Foo { array: [Field; 2], len: u32 }